-Appendix A provides further theoretical details and the proofs for all the theorems and statements.
-Equipped with our novel estimator, we perform an extensive empirical analysis in the next section.
-We will refer to the full KR model as the estimator given in Theorem 1 and label a model with n selected factors from the kernel space as the KR-n factor model.
+Equipped with our novel estimator, we will perform an extensive empirical analysis.
+We refer to the estimator given in Theorem 1 as the full KR model, and to the model with the n selected factors corresponding to the largest eigenvalues of the kernel matrix as the KR-n factor model.